nebulab/playbook/source/personal-growth/competency-matrix.html.md

 Software Engineer, you may decide to take the managerial path and become an EM3 Engineering Manager.
 It is important to note that this is not a promotion, but a step sideways.

-If you're interested in switching disciplines, you can do it by talking to your mentor, who will ask you to request a check in against the new discipline.
+If you're interested in switching disciplines, you can do it by talking to your manager, who will ask you to request a check in against the new discipline.
 This will help you understand whether you already have all the skills you would need, or if you need to work towards meeting some of the expectations for your new role.